Showing posts with label Peace Corps. Show all posts

 This was one of my students.
 Soccer was a big part of school life and since the best soccer field was directly in front of my house, a big part of my life.
 It was out on this field that I set up the portable record player/radio that I'd bought when we stopped in Hong Kong on the way and played records in the moonlight when my trunk finally arrived.
 I also played soccer there and started my love of jogging running around the field.
 And the chedi was always there in the background.
 At that time you could walk over and climb up on it and sit and contemplate the world.
 Now it's part of a National Historic Park and has a fence and admission fee.

-A short distance from the school in the forest were several more impressive temples.
+A short distance from the school in the forest were several more impressive temples (also now part of the National Historic Park).
 I used to walk or bike over to be alone with these ancient structures - about 600 or 700 years old.
 The Buddha on the left was part of a temple called The Temple of the Four Positions.
 This was the sitting position.
 There was a standing Buddha, a reclining Buddha, and a less common walking Buddha.

-The elephants surrounded to top of another temple more in the hidden in the woods, up on a bluff overlooking the River Bing.
+The elephants surrounded the top of another temple more hidden in the woods, up on a bluff overlooking the River Bing.
 [Mae Nam literally means mother water, or river and usually proceeds the name of the river.
 So sometimes you see names like Mae Nam Bing River.
 Which is sort of redundant.]
 I'm not sure how many elephants there were all around the temple (It was called something like Temple With Elephant Around it) but there were a lot.
-The English book we used had stories in every lesson - stories from British history, US history, and Thai history, so I learned about Thai heroes of various wars against Burma, Laos, and Cambodia.
+The English book we used to teach had stories in every lesson - stories from British history, US history, and Thai history - so I learned about Thai heroes of various wars against Burma, Laos, and Cambodia.
 This temple looked out toward the mountains over which the Burmese army would have had to come.

 There was no television reception in my town.
 So 'commercials' were live.
 Here's the medicine salesman gathering a crowd with his microphone and cobra.
 When enough people showed up, he'd get the mongoose out of the box and have a battle between the leashed mongoose and the well drugged cobra.
 And then he'd sell all sorts of medicine.

 And this is why I was here.
 To teach English to MS 3 students at the boys' school.
 MS 3 translates to about 8th grade.
 They were fantastic students and we generally had a great time.
 Our teacher training back in DeKalb, Illinois had been excellent.
 We had 50 minute lessons for each chapter.
 Each class would start with about five minutes of pronunciation drills.
 There are lots of sounds in English that don't exist in Thai.
 There are only about nine final consonant sounds in Thai.
-Most English consonant clusters are real challenges for Thais because they don't exist in Thai.
+Most English consonant clusters (st, nd, etc.) are real challenges for Thais because they don't exist in Thai.
 Steve became Sateeb.
 (There's no v sound in Thai, let alone a final v.
 The closest Thai has is a final b.
 Other v's become w.)
 Then ten minutes of vocabulary - lots of creative activities to get across the meanings without using Thai.
 Then we had grammar drills, ideally using the sounds from the pronunciation drills and the vocabulary from that drill.
-Then we'd read from the story and ask questions about the story.
+Then we'd read from the story (which had the sounds, vocabulary, and grammar we'd just worked on) and ask questions about the story.
 Everything in English.
 Thai not allowed.
 Some of the things they learned best were classroom instructions that got used every day.
 Stand up.
 Sit down.
 Louder please.
 Stop talking.
 Who wants to read first?
 Open your books.
 Repeat after me.

 About the kid with the bare feet.
 No, it wasn't that he didn't have shoes.
 Thais just take their shoes off before they go inside.
 So outside the classroom would be lots of shoes.